-Objective/Responsibility Desired Outcome Responsible for Review Frequency of Review/Checkpoint
+Objective/Responsibility Desired Outcome Responsible for Review Frequency of

-a mila Ma

-(err hm

-N PINAT
+CUL Frequency of Review/Checkpoint

+A THAL \frown

+947

+5 6LC

+JUL TON

+\sim

 Intern: I plan to take the following actions.
 I understand that one copy of this plan will be placed in my file and a copy will be given to me.
 I understand that my university supervisor will make announced and unannounced visits to assess my progress in the desired outcomes as outlined in the Professional Development Plan.
 I understand that my cooperating teacher will continue to use the evaluation tools as outlined in the Internship Syllabus.
 I understand that my continuation in this internship placement rests on my showing growth and improvement in the areas outlined by the Professional Development Plan.
 I understand that if I fail to meet the outcomes at the designated checkpoints, I may be removed from my placement and/or dismissed from this internship.